 exploring the nearby dunes on our own

 Kam Kam offers different options based on your personal preference.
 You can book a group tour that takes you on a minibus with people from different camps, private tour likes ours, or drive yourself and book a tent with them.
 We did a customized 3 days/2 nights private tour from Fes instead of Marrakech.
+You’ll need to email them if you’d like a customized option.
+Communication is clear and quick.

 The Sahara Desert tour from Fes included: